CMS begins school year with backup options in case of unexpected COVID problems

-CHARLOTTE, N.c.
-(FOX 46) – The Charlotte-Mecklenburg Schools Board of Education met Tuesday evening, ahead of Wednesday’s opening of schools.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – The Charlotte-Mecklenburg Schools Board of Education met Tuesday evening, ahead of Wednesday’s opening of schools.

 Much of the meeting was spent looking at what to expect ahead of the 2021-2022 school year.